zaiisao/Documentation/en/Video/publish_windows.md

 title: Publish and Subscribe to Streams
 description:
 platform: Windows
-updatedAt: Thu Dec 13 2018 22:25:57 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:26:00 GMT+0000 (UTC)
 ---
 # Publish and Subscribe to Streams
-Before publishing or subscribing to any streams, ensure that you prepared the development environment and joined the channel.
+Before publishing or subscribing to any stream, ensure that you prepared the development environment and joined the channel.
 See [Integrate the SDK](../../en/Video/windows_video.md).

 ## Implementation
 ### Enable the video mode